syl20bnr/spacemacs-elpa-mirror/stable-melpa/win-switch-readme.txt

  for moving between window; the primary motivation is to allow `icicle-other-window-or-frame' under icicles.

- And three hooks can be set as well:
+ And four hooks can be set as well:

    + `win-switch-load-hook'
    + `win-switch-on-hook'
    + `win-switch-off-hook'
+   + `win-switch-abort-hook'

  The following functions are used to set options: